Bazar-Korgon Rehabilitation Center Bathroom Project – Kyrgyzstan

 The rehabilitation center in Bazar-Korgon hosts children with chronic conditions and illnesses/injuries that require extended supervision.
 About 600 children stay at the rehabilitation center each year, with a typical range of 1-3 weeks that each child stays.
 Communicable diseases can further jeopardize these children’s health status.
 The infrastructure in the building is from the early 1980s, and in very dilapidated condition.

 The rehabilitation center is a large building, with four bathrooms and a kitchen facility, yet none of the toilets, sinks, or related piping is in functioning condition.
 The children must all use the same outdoor pit to go to the bathroom, leading to unsanitary conditions, and hardships in the wintertime.

 This project will replace the toilets, sinks, and related plumbing in the four indoor bathrooms and in the kitchen.
-Also, this project provides for monthly educational seminars about preventable communicable diseases in order to improve the sanitary conditions at the rehabilitation center, and reduce the rate of communicable disease occurrence.
+Also, this project provides monthly educational seminars about preventable communicable diseases in order to improve the sanitary conditions at the rehabilitation center and reduce the rate of communicable disease occurrence.

 This project will impact 600 resident children annually.

 Monitoring and Maintenance